mobvoi/ticdesign/_en/design/index.md

 This doc applies to the UI design for round-screen smartwatch, a relatively new niche market.
 Generally speaking, the more subsidized the niche market is, the fewer available files there are for reference.
 Hence we have decided to make this file open-source, hoping that this friendly gesture helps boost the confidence of our work partners and remove the barriers for those who want to join us in the near future.

 Since it is quite demanding to continuously bring innovations to a niche market, we do not want to make this file as a permanent golden “rule” or “guideline” for you to follow.
-When we share those experiences with you, some design principles for Ticwear system are included ONLY  to ensure design quality.
+When we share those experiences with you, some design principles for Ticwear system are included only to ensure design quality.
 Yet feel free to be creative and not to get yourself restrained by those guidelines.

 >*Over the process of designing Ticwear system interface, we have accumulated some valuable experiences that are carefully organized and compiled in this file.
-Great thanks to all work partners who have made a contribution to this file.*
+Great thanks to all who have made a contribution to this file.*

 ## Design Concept